 |Azure Cognitive Services||Azure services with pre-built AI and ML models||Easily add intelligent features to your apps|

 |Azure Data Science Virtual Machine||Virtual machine with pre-installed data science tools||Develop ML solutions in a pre-configured environment|

-(on-premises servers also may be run in a virtual machine in the cloud)
+The following options are available for machine learning on-premises.
+On-premises servers can also run in a virtual machine in the cloud.

 |SQL Server Machine Learning Services||Analytics engine embedded in SQL||Build and deploy models inside SQL Server|